CKCHDX/ANMS/README.md

 2. **Build and install the APK**
    - Open the project in Android Studio
-   - Connect your Z Fold 6 via USB or use an emulator
+   - Connect your phone via USB or use an emulator
    - Click "Run" or use: `./gradlew installDebug`

 3. **Grant required permissions**